Believe it or not, blogging was the last thing I wanted to do. It honestly didn’t appeal to me.

 Turns out, I was grabbing at straws and trying all the things and only some of it was working while the rest was just hanging out in my head, taking up space.
 For the longest time, I was wishing I had a successful blogger in my pocket who could walk me through everything I needed to do.

 The structure and direction I had been lacking finally came to me when I enrolled in the Elite Blogging Academy.
 But if you are looking for something less intimidating but all-inclusive, this is the course for you!

 Another course that dramatically changed the way I blogged was Stupid Simple SEO.
 This course opened my eyes to how to get my blog found and liked by Google, how to write posts that actually reached readers and how to set up my blog and posts so that I could earn money in more effective ways.

 All of these courses were game changers for me.
 If you are serious about blogging, these courses are hands-down the way to go.

 They are an investment, trust me, I KNOW, but the best investment I could have ever made!

-All that to say, one of the things I realized was, trying to learn from everyone at once was only making me spin my wheels.
+All that to say, one of the things I realized was that trying to learn from everyone at once was only making me spin my wheels.
 So I unsubscribed from all but a couple of bloggers with who I connected well and only learned from them.

 Narrowing down my teachers allowed me to focus and helped me to implement the right things at the right time so that they were effective.